-Syringe to fill 0.5 – 1.5 cc of air to inflate the balloon.
+- Syringe to fill 0.5 – 1.5 cc of air to inflate the balloon.
 There will be a locking mechanism to keep the balloon inflated or deflated.

 - RA infusion (~30 cm from the tip).
 This port will reside in the right atrium or cavoatrial junction.
 Useful to transduce central venous pressure (CVP).

 - Proximal injectate/variable infusion port (~31 cm from the tip).
 Usually in the cavoatrial junction or superior vena cava and useful to infuse vasoactive agents.

 - Cable connector to monitor cardiac output on a compatible device.

 While advancing the catheter, one must be aware of any arrhythmias, however transient, as these can cause the patient to collapse.
 A patient with critical aortic stenosis, for example, relies on an atrial kick (during sinus rhythm) to augment their cardiac output.
 With an arrhythmia, the atrial kick is lost and cardiac output can fall precipitously leading to myocardial (and systemic) hypoperfusion, decreased contractility, even lower cardiac output… even worse hypoperfusion… yeah, downward spiral = BAD.

 For a right internal jugular entry, typically I advance the PAC 40-50 cm in an adult before entering the pulmonary artery.
-At this point, I’ll place a lock a sterile sheath over the PAC and onto the introducer.
+At this point, I’ll lock a sterile sheath over the PAC and onto the introducer.
 Always remember to deflate the balloon.
 If concerned about coiling within a chamber, also remember the deflate the balloon before withdrawing the catheter and trying to re-float it.